tylerkkp/tylerkkp.github.io/_posts/2021-11-19-internet-u.md

 title: Internet U
 date: 2021-11-19 00:00:00 +0300
 description: The internet is an amazing place to learn about pretty much anything.
 In this post I write about what, why, and where I am currently learning. # Add description (optional)
-img: thomas-jensen-internet.jpg # Add image post (optional)
+img: thomas-jensen-internet.webp # Add image post (optional)
 tags: [internet, study, learning, rust, cs50] # add tag
 ---